saraweggs/Mean-Travel-App/README.md

 ## Unsolved Problems/Improvements

-* Links to Social Media,
+* Links to Social Media
 * Links to the Food Spots
 * Stronger styling
 * An Angular modal